Natural remedies for healing sunburn naturally and help relieve the pain, itching, and redness that comes with it.

 CBD oil acts as a potent anti-inflammatory which actively suppresses the body’s inflammatory response to reduce pain and redness.
 It can be incorporated into a soothing sun spray to provide immediate relief.

-To make the spray, combine 1 1/2 cups of witch hazel with 2 tablespoons aloe vera, 20 drops (or more) CBD oil, 10 drops rosemary oil, 40 drops lavender essential oil, 10 drops peppermint oil, 40 drops calendula oil, 1 tsp vitamin E oil into an amber spray bottle, cap the lid on and shake well to combine.
-Spray on affected areas as needed.
-Store in fridge.
+To make the spray, combine one and a half cups of witch hazel with two tablespoons of aloe vera, twenty drops (or more) of CBD oil, ten drops of rosemary oil, forty drops of lavender essential oil, ten drops of peppermint oil, forty drops of calendula oil, and one teaspoon of vitamin E oil into an amber glass spray bottle.
+Cap the lid and shake well to combine.
+Spray on affected areas as needed and store in fridge.

 This homemade after-sun spray contains all-natural ingredients specifically targeted towards helping to soothe and relieve sunburnt skin: